What You Need To Know About Advisory Boards

 What is an Advisory Board?

-An advisory board is a structured, collaborative method for organisations to engage advisors and/or stakeholders.
+An advisory board is a structured, collaborative method for organisations to engage with advice, including advisors and/or stakeholders.

 Advisory boards can take many forms, but typically the members include: